haquema/makers-javascript-fndamentals/contents/03_discovering_js.md

 1. Declare a function `notifyByEmail` that accepts an email address as argument and returns the string `'Email sent to: <EMAIL>'`.
 2. Declare a function `notifyByText` that accepts a phone number (as a string) as argument and returns the string `'Text sent to: <PHONE NUMBER>'`.
 3. Now declare a generic function `notify` that accepts a first string argument (either an email or a phone), and *the function to use* in second argument.
-This function should only rely on calling the function passed in second argument, not declare or return any string by itself.
+This function should only rely on calling the function passed in second argument, not declare a string by itself.
 4. Use the function `notify` with the two previous functions to:
     * send an email and get the expected output.
     * send a text and get the expected output.